HITsz-TMG/UMOE-Scaling-Unified-Multimodal-LLMs/README.md

 ## Citation

-If you find LLaVA useful for your research and applications, please cite using this BibTeX:
+If you find Uni-MoE useful for your research and applications, please cite using this BibTeX:
 ```bibtex

 @misc{li2024unimoe,